 WHEN SHOULD I GO?

-Water temperatures and visibility in the Southern Sea of Cortez improve dramatically in mid July through the first Norte winds at the end of November.
-Our trips run from September to November.
+Water temperatures and visibility in the Southern Sea of Cortez improve dramatically in mid-July through the first Norte winds at the end of November.
+Our trips run from September to December.

 HOW MANY DIVES DO I GET?

 HOW MUCH EXPERIENCE DO I NEED?

 Snorkelers enjoy these trips because of the nice conditions, however these are primarily dive trips.
 Suitable for divers of all experience levels.
 Our friends who are new to diving will likely want to be with a divemaster at all times.
 Experienced and self-reliant divers are welcome to have complete freedom if they choose.
 Most divers are in between these two levels.